How the National Lung Cancer Screening Program works

 To access the portal, log in to myGov.
 You will see an option to link to the NCSR.

 You will also be able to see when your last lung cancer screen was.
-If you participate in the National Bowel Cancer Screening Program and/or the National Cervical Screening Program, you can also see information and communications about those programs.
+If you participate in the National Bowel Cancer Screening Program or the National Cervical Screening Program, you can also see information and communications about those programs.

 To learn more, visit the National Cancer Screening Register.